-The Neuroscience and Molecular Biology programs remain unique within the GGNB in offering integrated MSc/PhD curricula with a fast track option which allow excellent BSc graduates to directly enter the PhD phase after successfully absolving the initial 1st year training phase.
-For over a decade these international programs have been particularly successful in attracting high numbers of worldwide applicants of good academic quality providing the basis for the selection of the very best candidates.
-New ideas introduced by these programs have meanwhile been adopted by the Georg-August University School of Science (GAUSS) and other graduate schools for the benefit of the entire University.
+The Neuroscience and Molecular Biology programs remain unique within the GGNB in offering integrated MSc/PhD curricula with a fast track option, which allow excellent BSc graduates to directly enter the PhD phase after successfully absolving the initial 1st year training phase.
+For almost two decades, these international programs have been particularly successful in attracting large numbers of high quality applicants from all around the world, allowing for the selection of the very best candidates.
+The new concepts that were introduced by these programs have recently been adopted by the Georg-August University School of Science (GAUSS) and other graduate schools for the benefit of the entire University.

-While maintaining their successful structure the content and focus of the training curriculum of the programs has continuously been adapted to the changing research topics.
-Consequently, new faculty members are integrated to reflect novel developments in research.
+While maintaining their successful structure, the content and focus of the training curriculum of the programs has continuously been adapted to keep pace with the dynamic change of research areas in the participating institutions.
+Accordingly, new faculty members are integrated to reflect novel developments in research.
 They will further ensure optimal individual supervision and up-to-date research-oriented training.
-Beyond academia both programs keep close contact with the relevant industries to enhance the opportunities of the graduates for a successful professional career in the private sector.
+Beyond academia, both programs maintain close links with the relevant industries to enhance the opportunities of the graduates for a successful professional career in the private sector.

-I would very much like to thank all colleagues and institutions for their committed support of these international programs and, last but not least, the German Academic Exchange Service (DAAD), the Lower Saxony Ministry of Science and Culture, and the various generous donors.
-The Georg-August University of Göttingen will continue to support these programs to promote international exchange at all levels and for further interaction with our partners worldwide.
+As founding member and former speaker of the international MSc/PhD program in Molecular Biology I am very proud of what we all have achieved, and I remain on board as an active faculty member despite the many obligations in my new office.
+Most importantly, I would like to thank all colleagues and institutions for their unwavering commitment to these international programs and, last but not least, the German Academic Exchange Service (DAAD), the Lower Saxony Ministry of Science and Culture, and the various generous donors.
+The University of Göttingen will continue to support these programs to promote international exchange at all levels and for further interaction with our partners worldwide.

-Prof. Dr. Ulrike Beisiegel (President of the Georg August University Göttingen)
+Prof. Dr. Reinhard Jahn (President of the University of Göttingen)

+Letter from the Max Planck Society

-The mission of the Max Planck Society is to conduct basic research in science and humanities at the highest level.
-More than 80 Max Planck Institutes are located on scientific campuses across Germany, most of them close to universities.
+The mission of the Max Planck Society is to conduct top-level basic research in science and the humanities.
+Because this is only possible with bright young minds, the Max Planck Society funds graduate education nationwide - including the Neuroscience program in Göttingen.

-Scientific ties between Max Planck Institutes and universities are traditionally strong.
-In 1998, during the 50th year celebration of the Max Planck Society in Göttingen, the Max Planck Society, together with the Hochschulrektorenkonferenz, launched the International Max Planck Research Schools as a new joint program to further intensify cooperation.
+Currently, over 80 Max Planck Institutes are located on scientific campuses across Germany, most of them close to universities.
+To strengthen the scientific ties with universities, the Max Planck Society, together with the German University Rectors' Conference, launched the International Max Planck Research Schools (IMPRSs) as a new joint program - during celebrations in Göttingen on the occasion of the 50th anniversary of the Max Planck Society.

-The goals of the International Max Planck Research Schools are
+The goals of the IMPRSs are

-- to attract excellent students from all around the world to intensive Ph.D. training programs in Germany, preparing them for careers in science, - to integrate Max Planck scientists in top-level scientific training of junior scientists, - to intensify the ties to the universities owing to the participation of internationally renowned Max Planck scientists in joint teaching activities, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and the German language.
+- to attract excellent students from all around the world to intensive PhD training programs in Germany, preparing them for careers in science, - to integrate internationally renowned Max Planck researchers into top-level scientific training programs for junior scientists, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and the German language.

-By now, 67 International Max Planck Research Schools have been established involving 73 Max Planck Institutes, 36 German universities and 26 universities abroad.
-About 3,200 PhD students from 123 countries are presently enrolled.
+By now, 66 International Max Planck Research Schools have been established involving 83 Max Planck Institutes, 36 German universities, and 26 universities abroad.
+Over 3,200 PhD students from over 123 countries are presently enrolled.